kaykaking around Folkestone – Essential sea-living activity

 Folkestone Sea Sports

 The Folkestone Sea Sports hut is located on The Stade, near the Sunny Sands end of the Harbour.
-Booking is preferred via 01303 232470 or email@example.com.
-Here you can hire kayaks for £15 per hour for a single-manned craft, and buoyancy aids which are essential.
-The team are currently only taking card payments and you will need to bring photo ID and proof of address in order to hire a boat.
-Practice your skills in the inner harbour, and when the team are confident of your proficiency, you can then venture out of the Harbour and paddle in the sea.
+Here you can hire kayaks for hour-long sessions for a single-manned craft, and buoyancy aids which are essential.
+Practice your skills in the inner harbour, and when the team is confident of your proficiency, you can then venture out of the Harbour and paddle in the sea.
 Folkestone Rescue are on hand at weekends from April to September and work with the RNLI and HM Coastguard.

 sea and inshore kayaking